hyphacoop/organizing/2019-06-26-all-hands-meeting.md

     - Do we tell people who we are some how else
     - Is it ethicly not where we want to be
     - Purpose
-        -  Cant advocate without a presense
+        -  Can't advocate without a presence
         -  Would entities consier workign with a group like this
     -  Do we want to be know?
         -  Yurko mentioend that currenty Aether/Burak is low risk and good test